yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/payment-status.md

 ## Step 2: Initialize SDK with the public key

 In your JavaScript application, create an instance of the `Yuno` class by providing a valid **PUBLIC_API_KEY**.
-Check the [Get your API credentials](ref:developers-credentials) guide.
+See the [Get your API credentials](ref:developers-credentials) guide.

-Like the example below, use the initialized class that is attributed to the `yuno` constant.
+Like the example below, use the initialized class that is attributed to the `yuno` constant:

 ```html
 <script src="https://sdk-web.y.uno/v1.1/main.js"></script>
 ```

-Once you create the instance, choose between using the Status o Status Lite solutions to access the payment status.
+Once you create the instance, choose between using the Status or Status Lite solutions to access the payment status.

 ## Step 3: Use Status

 To use the Status, you need to mount it.
 Use the `mountStatusPayment` function to define the `checkoutSession` related to the payment, the `countryCode`, the `language`, and the callback `yunoPaymentResult`.

 The callback will be executed when the status is received, informing the user.
 Defining the element to mount the Status is unnecessary since it will cover the entire screen.
-The next code block presents an example of the parameter configuration.
+The following code block shows an example of the parameter configuration:

 ```javascript
 yuno.mountStatusPayment({